 How Much Do Potatoes Weigh By Average Size?

-However, if you are into numbers a little bit more, you will know that there is an average weight for each size category of potato.
+However, if you are into numbers a bit more, you will know that there is an average weight for each size category of potato.

 How Much Does An Average Sweet Potato Weigh?